wurenkai/Fpipeline/README.md

 ## Screening model

 1. In the Screening model folder, specify the CSV file address and image address.
 2. The CSV file must contain two columns, image_name and label.
-A label of 1 indicates a diagnosis of CKD, and 0 indicates normal.
+A label of 1 indicates a diagnosis, and 0 indicates normal.
 ```
 image_name,label
 001.png,1